felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None
 * *Improvements*
+	* Added support for the Simple Job Board plugin (Pro Version).
-	* Added a "Job Title" field in the Social and Search Optimization metabox (Pro version).
+	* Added "Job Title" and "Employment Type" custom fields in the Social and Search Optimization metabox (Pro version).
 * *Bugfixes*
 	* Fixed an incorrect cache index name in the post cache clearing filter.
 * *Developer Notes*